Certain team options are only available with paid plans. To learn which roles are available with your plan, go to your web dashboard.

 Network roles related to your Private API Network are applied at the team and folder level.

-You can assign network roles at the team level:
+You can assign the following role at the team level:

 After learning about the roles available to team members, you can manage your team’s level of access and control more effectively.